How to Optimize Your Amazon RoAS by Understanding ACoS

 A lower CPC implies a lower Amazon ACoS, and it infers lower ad impressions, clicks, and sales volume.
-However, that may not always be the case as CPC is not similar to a bid; a bid is the maximum value advertisers are willing to pay in the auction.
-In a real-time auction, the winner of the auction pays the value of the second-highest bid plus $0.01. consider the example below;
+However, that may not always be the case as CPC is not similar to a bid.
+A bid is the maximum value advertisers are willing to pay in the auction.
+In a real-time auction, the winner pays the value of the second-highest offer plus $0.01.

 In the illustration above, you will see that the auction winner is advertiser number three, who placed a bid of $4.00.
-If the advertiser’s ad is clicked, the click’s cost charged to the Advertiser will be $3.51.
+If the advertiser’s ad is clicked, the click’s cost charged to the advertiser will be $3.51.
 So, what influences CPC change?

-How to optimize CPC:
+How to Optimize CPC

 - Funds should be directed away from high to low Amazon ACoS keywords.

-Conversion Rate (CVR)
+3. Conversion Rate (CVR)

 CVR goes up when Amazon ACoS comes down.
-Calculation of CVR is done as Orders per Clicks and is highly dependent on the Product Detail Page (PDP) than any other Amazon PPC software metric.
+Calculation of CVR is done as orders per click and is highly dependent on the Product Detail Page (PDP) than any other Amazon PPC software metric.
 By clicking the ad, shoppers confirm that your ad corresponds to their search inquiry.
 After that, your PDP will have to win over the shopper to buy your product.
 The aim should always be to increase the CVR.
-This can be broken down into internal and external factors also:
+Reference the chart below for more information.

-- Ensure you optimize your product page
+- Optimize your product page

 - Increase your bids on high CVR keywords

-- Reduce your bids on low CVR keywords to remove financing from low performing keywords
+- Reduce your bids on low CVR keywords

 DataHawk offers an excellent Amazon PPC software that enables the visualization and captures how these metrics affect your ACoS.

-3. What is Amazon RoAS?
+What Is Amazon RoAS?

-Partner/Vendor costs: These fees and commissions are associated with vendors and partners that assist on the channel or campaign level.
-In-house advertising staff expenditure including salaries and related expenses must be accounted for.
+- Partner/Vendor Costs: These fees and commissions are associated with vendors and partners that assist on the channel or campaign level.
+In-house advertising staff expenditure, including salaries and related expenses, must be accounted for.
 If these factors are not accurately verified and quantified, Amazon RoAS will not explain each marketing effort’s efficiency, and its utilization as a measuring unit will decline.

-Affiliate Commission: This includes network transaction fees and percentage commission paid to affiliates.
+- Affiliate Commission: This includes network transaction fees and percentage commission paid to affiliates.

-Clicks and Impressions: Measurements, which include average cost per click, the average cost per thousand impressions, the total number of clicks, and the number of impressions purchased.
+- Clicks and Impressions: Measurements, which include average cost per click, the average cost per thousand impressions, the total number of clicks, and the number of impressions purchased.

-Amazon ACoS vs. AMAZON ROAS
+Amazon ACoS vs. Amazon RoAS